 While the fries are baking, thinly slice the pear.
 Thinly slice the cucumber into half-moons.
 In a small bowl, mix the garlic aioli with 1/2 the Japanese dressing.

 In a shallow bowl, add the plain flour.
 In a second shallow bowl whisk the egg with the soy sauce.
-In a third shallow bowl place the panko breadcrumbs.
-Gently dip the Japanese tofu into the flour, followed by the egg mixture and finally in the breadcrumbs.
+In a third shallow bowl, add the panko breadcrumbs.
+Gently dip the tofu into the flour, followed by the egg mixture, and finally in the breadcrumbs.
 Set aside on a plate.

-When the fries have 5 minutes cook time remaining, heat enough olive oil to coat the base of a large frying pan over a medium-high heat.
+When the fries have 5 minutes of cook time remaining, heat enough olive oil to coat the base of a large frying pan over a medium-high heat.
 When the oil is hot, add the crumbed tofu and cook until golden, 2-3 minutes each side.
-Transfer to a plate lined with paper towel and season with salt and pepper.
+Drain on paper towel and season with salt and pepper.

 Just before serving, place the pear, cucumber, mixed salad leaves and crispy shallots in a bowl with the remaining Japanese dressing and toss to coat.

 Divide the crumbed tofu between plates.
-Serve with the sesame fries, pear salad and Japanese mayo on the side.
+Serve with the sesame fries, pear salad and Japanese aioli on the side.